fredericleveille/Simulation-Serre-Centre-Sud/README.md

 However, it consumed way much more electricity.
 39283.33 kWh vs 4318.97 kWh.
 8 times more.
 RHwas between 30 and 70%.
 So no need to control humidity without plants loads.

+##Plants loads
+A xlsx file was created to Look for sensible and latent heat according to inside conditions based on Marie-Hélène's work.
+First iteration for plant loads was made with 70% RH even tho RH max was 67% without plants.
+Simulation will be run to see if with those latent loads, RH would rise to values around 70% (without humidity control) Two .csv hourly schedule were created with the fractional value calculated within the .xlsx file.